 Amount of Carbs Recommended for Races Longer than 2 hours

 It’s recommended to eat about 1-4 g of carb per kg of body weight in the 1-4 hours from your race time.
 This may seem like a huge range, but it all depends on the amount of time you have to digest your food and what you can typically tolerate before racing.

 Remember, racing intensity is higher than during typical training runs, so stick to quickly digesting carbs to avoid GI issues.

 How Many Hours Before a Run Should You Eat?

 When determining how many hours to eat before a run, it depends on how far you need to run and what type of effort you plan to put in.
 When going on a casual 3-5 mile run with friends, you can eat something small 45 minutes to an hour before the run.
 For me, this is typically a bowl of oatmeal or a bagel.

 If I am racing a 10K or half marathon, I would eat that oatmeal a couple of hours before gun time, then have some type of bar about 30 minutes before the start.

-According to Robinson timing, your food properly is crucial.
+According to Robinson timing your food correctly is crucial.

 “Overeating too close to your race time can make or break your race performance.
-You need to leave enough time to be able to digest your food, so you don’t have any unwanted bathroom stops during the race.
+It would help if you left enough time to be able to digest your food so you don’t have any unwanted bathroom stops during the race.